 To my surprise, I found that the contemporary painting show that just opened up at MoMA (the first painting-focused show in 30 years!) doesn’t give into the need to justify painting by making it something more than painting.
 (Granted, I haven’t seen the show in person yet, but I do have the show’s monograph!)
-The show is titled—yes, it’s a bit silly—and it consists, completely, of objects that are obviously paintings.
+The show is titled—yes, it’s a bit silly—The Forever Now: Contemporary Painting in an Atemporal World and it consists, completely, of objects that are obviously paintings.

 Pictured above, descending: Richard Aldrich.
 Angie Adams/Franz Kline.
 2010–11, and Amy Sillman.
 Untitled (Head).
 2014.